ibm-messaging/mq-container-mft/README.md

 ## Issues and contributions

-For issues relating specifically to the container image or Helm chart, please use the [GitHub issue tracker](https://github.com/ibm-messaging/mft-cloud/issues).
-If you do submit a Pull Request related to this Docker image, please indicate in the Pull Request that you accept and agree to be bound by the terms of the [IBM Contributor License Agreement](CLA.md).
+For issues relating specifically to the container image, please use the [GitHub issue tracker](https://github.com/ibm-messaging/mft-cloud/issues).
+If you do submit a Pull Request related to this container image, please indicate in the Pull Request that you accept and agree to be bound by the terms of the [IBM Contributor License Agreement](CLA.md).

-## License
+## Licenses

 The Dockerfiles and associated code and scripts are licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Licenses for the products installed within the images are as follows: